antonbarinov/react_mobx_boilerplate/README.md

 ## Main features
 - React 16+
 - MobX 5+
+- React-MobX 5+
 - Webpack 4+
 - React Router 4+
 - Authorization
 - Forms validation helpers
 - Real API requests to backend
 - Basic layout with dynamic header and footer
+- Production build with separate vendors modules and app bundle

 ### What this example can do?
 - Sign up page and logic